 Don’t invest unless you’re prepared to lose all the money you invest.
-This is a high-risk investment and you should not expect to be protected if something goes wrong.
+This is a high-risk investment, and you shouldn't expect protection if something goes wrong.
 Take 2 minutes to learn more

 Buy Loopring